nchucvml/DEFNetwork/README.md

 The tfrecord of dollars will be generated in the ./tfrecord.

-You can modify the default aguument values for your own dataset.
+You can modify the default argument values for your own dataset.
 ```
 default augment value: